fawda123/SWMPr/README.md

 `param_names` Returns column names as a list for the parameter type(s) (nutrients, weather, or water quality).
 Includes QAQC columns with 'f_' prefix.
 Used internally in other functions.

+`map_reserve` Create a map of all stations in a reserve using the ggmap package.
 #Forthcoming

 Analysis functions... metab